-The taste of cashew and chocolate always makes for a savory fudge waiting to be enjoyed.
-Soft and creamy on the inside, with a thin crunchy chocolate crust on top, this homemade fudge exceeded all my expectations.
+The taste of cashew and chocolate always makes for a tasty fudge waiting to be enjoyed.
+Soft and creamy on the inside, with a thin crunchy chocolate crust on top, this cashew chocolate fudge exceeded all my expectations.

 Equipment